Skip to content

 National Trends

-With data from a global cluster of 33,000 teachers in 25 states across the country, Upbeat has a bird’s eye view of national trends in K-12 schools and teacher retention.
+With data from a global cluster of over 39,000 teachers in 24 states across the country, Upbeat has a bird’s eye view of national trends in K-12 schools and teacher retention.

-In 2023, the Upbeat survey data show that teachers responded most positively in these three categories:
+In spring 2024, the Upbeat survey data show that teachers responded most positively in these three categories:

-• Instructional Leadership (88%) with 84% of teachers surveyed agreeing "The principal at my school is an effective instructional leader."
+• Instructional Leadership (86%) with 84% of teachers surveyed agreeing "The principal at my school communicates a clear vision for teaching and learning."

 0%